Smile-SA/gdpr-dump/README.md

 **What if I don't meet the requirements?**

-SQL: if you use any other DBMS than MySQL, there are two options:

-- You can dump the structure of your database with your usual dump utility, and use our tool to dump only the INSERT queries.
-  This will work only if your DBMS allows to temporary disable foreign keys.
-- You can set up a cron job on your production environment that clones your database, anonymizes it (by running SQL queries), and creates the dump file.
+SQL: this tool is only compatible with MySQL.

+If you use another DBMS  (e.g. PostgreSQL), you'll need to use another tool, or setup a script that clones a database, then anonymize and dumps the cloned database.

+PHP: this tool is only compatible with PHP >= 7.0.

-PHP: if you use a PHP version < 7.0, you have bigger worries than not being able to anonymize your data!
-You need to upgrade to a [supported version of PHP](http://php.net/supported-versions.php) as soon as possible.
+If you use a PHP version < 7.0, you need to upgrade to a [supported version of PHP](http://php.net/supported-versions.php) as soon as possible.
 Each release branch of PHP is supported for 3 years (2 years of full support, then 1 year of security support).

 **Why don't you use Doctrine to generate the dump?**